maxmilton/dotfiles/scripts/arch-setup.md

 man-db
 man-pages
 mpv
-mpv-mpris (to controll via media keys) noto-fonts-cjk noto-fonts-emoji nvtop (like htop but for GPU)
+mpv-mpris (to control via media keys) noto-fonts-cjk noto-fonts-emoji nvtop (like htop but for GPU)